-Learning Skills (mq.edu.au/learningskills) provides academic writing resources and study
+Learning Skills (mq.edu.au/learningskills) provides academic writing resources and study strategies to improve your marks and take control of your study.

 - Workshops

 - StudyWise

-- Academic Integrity Module for Students
+- · Academic Integrity Module for Students

 - Ask a Learning Adviser

 Student Services and Support

 Students with a disability are encouraged to contact the Disability Service who can provide appropriate help with any issues that arise during their studies.